-Covering complex issues such as globalisation and the basics of supply and demand, the Economics IGCSE is perfect for ambitious students that have one eye firmly set on their future.
+Covering complex issues such as globalisation and the basics of supply and demand, the International GCSE Economics is perfect for ambitious students that have one eye firmly set on their future.
 For years this course has been a popular option for those looking to pursue a career in politics, finance and law.

 The market system:

 - The economic problem